 - Stoner rock/Psyrock/Prog rock

 Alright, I’ve reviewed a heap of stoner doom/metal/rock this month but none of them have started with this much groove and old heavy metal and hard rock sensibilities.
-It’s a very different beast from my usual review in that it sounds like it has mainstream potential and uses poppy hooks.
-Most of what I’ve been listening to it is the kind of dark and heavy shit that can bury your heart so it’s a nice surprise to have a new stoner release that sounds quite positive and proggy.
-Thanks heaps to Vinyltown – Instagram – for the rec, can’t wait for that Vinyl podcast to drop.
+It’s a very different beast from my usual review in that it sounds like it has mainstream potential and uses poppy rock hooks.
+Most of what I’ve been listening to it is the kind of dark and heavy shit that can bury your heart so it’s a nice surprise to have a new stoner release that sounds positive and proggy.

-Overall, not just as a fan of stoner music but as someone with eclectic taste across the board (not represented in my reviews, check out About Me), it’s a solid piece of music with great presentation and incorporation of old styles, occasionally though it does sound too much like Pink Floyd, even lyrically during some tracks.
-The collab with Rachel was such a smart idea because it really made it pop and ultimately gave it the score of 9 instead of 8.something.
+Overall, not just as a fan of stoner music but as someone with eclectic taste across the board, it’s a solid piece of music with great presentation and incorporation of old styles.
+Occasionally though it does sound too much like Pink Floyd, even lyrically during some tracks.
+The collab with Rachel was such a smart idea because it really contributed to the energy of the record and ultimately gave it the score of 9 instead of 8.something.